David Alan Major from Alma, AR, served a 20-year career

 continue the engagement.
 All five wounded soldiers survived.
 Throughout his

-Medal for his professionalism in various Army medical hospitals, as well as for
+Medal for his professionalism in various Army Medical Hospitals, as well as for

 his training and mentoring programs.